devmahmoudsalah/SharePoint-Provisioning-Tool/README.md

 ![](SharePointProvisioningTool/Resources/Karabina122x122.png)
 # SharePoint Provisioning Tool

 SharePoint 2013 On Premises, SharePoint 2016 On Premises and SharePoint 2016 Online Provisioning Tool front end for the [PnP-Sites-Core](https://github.com/OfficeDev/PnP-Sites-Core) Provisioning Framework.
+Download the [Setup](Setup.exe) to see it in action.

 ## Introduction